-- 1.1 The South Downs National Park Authority (SDNPA) updated the Statement of Community Involvement (SCI) in June 2021 to ensure consistency with legislative changes since the previous version and amend the text to reflect the adoption of the South Downs Local Plan in July 2019.
-In addition, the SCI was updated to reflect the flexible and adaptable approach to consultation using different methods of electronic and virtual engagement arising from the Covid-19 pandemic. - 1.2 The South Downs National Park Authority (SDNPA) first adopted its Statement of Community Involvement (SCI) in 2012 to highlight the role that communities and other key partners play in influencing the formulation of planning policies and the determination of planning applications in the area.
+- 1.1 The South Downs National Park Authority (SDNPA) updated the Statement of Community Involvement (SCI) in April 2022 to reflect changes in the carrying out of publicity for pre-application enquiries.
+The changes are dealt with in section 4c) Preapplication Consultation, specifically paragraph 4.9 - 1.2 The South Downs National Park Authority (SDNPA) first adopted its Statement of Community Involvement (SCI) in 2012 to highlight the role that communities and other key partners play in influencing the formulation of planning policies and the determination of planning applications in the area.
 It identified what the Authority would do to ensure that the local community was proactively involved and has the opportunity to 'have their say' in planning decisions.
 Public participation remains at the heart of the process and allows interested parties to influence the decisions made.